 Physicians play a major role in helping patients understand both diagnosis and the available treatment options.
-The information provided to patients by physicians, and the ensuing dialogue, forms an essential part of the informed consent discussion.
+The information provided to patients by physicians, and the ensuing dialogue, form an essential part of the informed consent discussion.

 Helping patients understand the implications of the care plan and engaging them in the decision-making process strengthens the exchange and partnership between physicians and patients.
 It can also promote a patient's adherence to the treatment plan.